Skip to navigation

 Call a DUI Accident Lawyer in Alexandria, VA

-If you have been the victim of a car accident involving a drunk driver, you need an experienced and aggressive attorney to fight for you.
-You should call an attorney right away!
+If you have been the victim of a car accident involving a drunk driver, you need an experienced and aggressive attorney to fight for you, get compensation for your injuries, and hold the responsible person accountable for his or her actions.

-The Alexandria Injury Attorney has been fighting against drunk driving for his whole career.
+Attorney Joseph A. Blaszkow has been fighting against drunk driving for his whole career.
 In 1988, in the case of Booth v.
 Robertson, 236 Va.
 269, the Virginia State Supreme Court decided for the first time that punitive damages could be assessed against a drunk driver who negligently injured an innocent person.
-Attorney Joseph A. Blaszkow was among the first Virginia attorneys to take advantage of this decision, in a 1989 Prince William County case in which he obtained a jury verdict of $775,000.00, including punitive damages of $125,000.00.
+Mr. Blaszkow was among the first Virginia attorneys to take advantage of this decision, in a 1989 Prince William County case in which he obtained a jury verdict of $775,000.00, including punitive damages of $125,000.00!
 Mr. Blaszkow recently obtained yet another $250,000 settlement in an Alexandria case involving a drunk driver who struck a pedestrian. (multi-part settlement)

 Virginia drunk driver punitive damages car accident